The Silence of the Marsh

-The Silence of the Marsh (El Silencio del pantano, also known as The Swamp's Silence) is a 2019 Spanish mystery thriller web film written and directed by Marc Vigil.
+The Silence of the Marsh (El Silencio del pantano, also known as The Swamp's Silence) is a 2019 Spanish mystery thriller web film directed by Marc Vigil.
 The film stars Pedro Alonso, Àlex Monner and Carmina Barrios in the lead roles.
-The plot of the film is based on a novel written by Juanjo Braulio and the story revolves around a journalist turned crime novelist who also commits crime.
+The plot of the film is based on a Juanjo Braulio novel of the same name and the story revolves around a journalist-turned-crime-novelist who also commits crime.
 The film originally premiered at the 2019 Seville European Film Festival.
 It was theatrically released in Spain on 1 January 2020.
 The Silence of the Marsh was made available for streaming on Netflix on 22 April 2020 and opened to mixed reviews from critics.